gem-pasteur/macsylib/doc/source/developer_guide/api/package.rst

 Allow to handles model package either on localhost or from a remote location. the model packages can be stored in github organization to be downloaded and installed locally.
-The classes below are used by `macsydata`, which is the entry point to manipulate models package.
+The classes below are used by `msl_data`, which is the entry point to manipulate models package.

-.. _package_api:
+.. _model_package_api:

 package API reference
 =====================